Brandon205/adventure-awaits/README.md

 ## Things to Note and Changes for the Future:
   Some goals for the future:
-    -Linking users who have similar categories.
+    1. Linking users who have similar categories.
 Perhaps with the end goal of having people be able to interact depending on their interests
-    -Have users add a date by which they want to finish their adventure and have a notification that the date is a certain amoutn of time away (ex: You wanted to 'Climb Matchu Pitchu' in 2 months!)
+    2. Have users add a date by which they want to finish their adventure and have a notification that the date is a certain amoutn of time away (ex: You wanted to 'Climb Matchu Pitchu' in 2 months!)